upstarter/automata/README.md

 ## Features

 ### Functional Features:
+#### General

+- Meta-level control (triggered each heartbeat) to support agent interaction, network reorganization.
+Meta-level control is the ability of an agent to optimize its long term performance by choosing and sequencing its deliberation and execution actions appropriately. <sup>[2](#mmlcfootnote1)</sup>

 - #### User defined behavior trees
   - Control Nodes currently on the roadmap
     - Selector